Siddheshdumre/eli5-explain/README.md

 # ELI5 - Explain Like I'm Five

-An AI-powered application that explains complex topics in simple terms, using the Mistral 7B model through Together API.
+An AI-powered application that explains complex topics in simple terms, using the Llama 3 model via the Groq API.
 The application provides explanations at different difficulty levels (Child, Teen, Adult) and in various formats (Standard, Story, Technical).

 ## Features

-- 🤖 Powered by Mistral 7B AI model via Together API
+- 🤖 Powered by Llama 3 (Groq API)
 - 📚 Wikipedia integration for context-aware explanations
 - 🎯 Multiple difficulty levels:
   - ELI5 (Child) - Simple explanations for young children